sonjastrieder/static-project-template/README.md

 This project uses [Gulp](http://gulpjs.com) to run automated tasks for development and production builds.
 The tasks are as follows:

-`gulp --production`: Same as `gulp serve --production` also run `gulp test` and  not boot up production server

-`gulp serve`: Compiles preprocessors and boots up development server `gulp serve --open`: Same as `gulp serve` but will also open up site/app in your default browser `gulp serve --production`: Same as `gulp serve` but will run all production tasks so you can view the site/app in it's final optimized form
+`gulp`: Compiles preprocessors and boots up development server `gulp --open`: Same as `gulp` but will also open up site/app in your default browser `gulp --production`: Same as `gulp` but will run all production tasks so you can view the site in it's final optimized form

 `gulp test`: Lints all `*.js` file in the `source` folder using eslint

+`gulp build --production`: Same as `gulp --production` but will not boot up server

 ***Adding the `--debug` option to any gulp task displays extra debugging information (ex. data being loaded into your templates)***